irods/irods_capability_automated_ingest/docker/ingest-test/README.md

 Bring up the docker-compose project and the test suite will run on its own:
 ```
-docker compose --env-file icommands.env up
+docker compose --env-file icommands.env up --abort-on-container-exit
 ```
 The test suite is one of the services of the docker-compose project, so it will run on its own.
 The container is tied to the tests running, so it will exit once completed.
 The `--env-file` option is required in order to correctly configure the environment for the tests.

+If you wish to leave the other services running after the test run, omit the `--abort-on-container-exit` option in the command above.

-## Step 3: Bring down the project
+## Step 3: Cleaning up after tests finish

-The project is not made to come down by itself (yet), so it has to be brought down after each run:
+The tests expect to have a clean environment each time they are run.
+As such, we need to make sure to clean up after each test run.
+This can be done like this:
 ```
 docker compose down
 ```